PGM Program Requirements

 - Stay on cohort schedule with respect to the PGA Golf Management program.

-- Complete 120 credit hours (beginning with 2012-13 school year), including all course work required for the PGA Golf Management major.
+- Complete 120 credit hours, including all course work required for the PGA Golf Management major.

 - Complete 16 months of full-time internships in three different types of settings.